-Energy System Modelling Summer Semester 2019, Lecture 6 Dr. Tom Brown, tom.brown@kit.edu, https://nworbmot.org/ Karlsruhe Institute of Technology (KIT), Institute for Automation and Applied Informatics (IAI) 13th June 2019

-- 1. Introduction to Electricity Markets - 2.
+Energy System Modelling Summer Semester 2020, Lecture 7 Dr. Tom Brown, tom.brown@kit.edu, https://nworbmot.org/ Karlsruhe Institute of Technology (KIT), Institute for Automation and Applied Informatics (IAI) Unless otherwise stated, graphics and text are Copyright ©Tom Brown, 2020.
+Graphics and text for which no other attribution are given are licensed under a Creative Commons Attribution 4.0 International Licence. - 1.
+Introduction to Electricity Markets - 2.
 Optimisation Revision - 3.
 Electricity Markets from Perspective of Single Generators and Consumers - 4.
 Supply and Demand at a Single Node Introduction to Electricity Markets The Economic Operation of the Electricity Sector Given the many different ways of consuming and generating electricity: - What is the most efficient way to deploy consuming and generating assets in the short-run? - How should we invest in assets in the long-run to maximise economic welfare?
 The operation of electricity markets is intimately related to optimisation.
 In the past and still in many countries today, electricity was provided centrally by 'vertically-integrated' monopoly utilities that owned generating assets, the electricity networks and retailing.
 Given that these utilities owned all the infrastructure, it was hard for third-party generators to compete, even if they were allowed to.
 From the 1980s onwards, countries began to liberalise their electricity sectors, separating generation from transmission, and allowing regulated competition for generation in electricity markets.
-Electricity Markets Electricity markets have several important differences compared to other commodity markets.
+Electricity markets have several important differences compared to other commodity markets.
 At every instant in time, consumption must be balanced with generation.
 If you throw a switch to turn on a light, somewhere a generator will be increasing its output to compensate.
 If the power is not balanced in the grid, the power supply will collapse and there will be blackouts.

 It is not possible to run an electricity market for every single second, for practical reasons (the network must be checked for stability, etc.).
 So electricity is traded in blocks of time, e.g. hourly, 14:00-15:00, or quarter-hourly, 14:00-14:15, well in advance of the time when it is actually consumed (based on forecasts).

-Further markets trade in backup balancing power, which step in if the forecasts are wrong.
-Load (= Electrical Demand) is low during night; in Northern Europe in the winter, the peak is in the evening.
-To meet this load profile, cheap baseload generation runs the whole time; more expensive peaking plant covers the difference.
+Additional markets trade in backup balancing power, which step in if the forecasts are wrong.

+Baseload versus Peaking Plant Load (= Electrical Demand) is low during night; in Northern Europe in the winter, the peak is in the evening.
+To meet this load profile, baseload generation with low fuel and running costs runs the whole time; more expensive peaking plant covers the difference.

-Effect of varying demand for fixed generation
+Source: Tom Brown Effect of varying demand for fixed generation

-Source: Tom Brown Example market 1/3
+5 Example market 1/3